 How do I apply?

-Please visit the MS in Global Health admissions webpage for detailed instructions on the application instructions.
+Please visit the MS in Global Health admissions webpage for detailed application instructions.

 Is GRE or GMAT score required for entry into the program?

 No standardized test scores are required.
 However, applicants may choose to submit GRE or GMAT scores to supplement their application.